Pixelpart 1.9.0

 Scripting

-A Pixelpart effect played with a PixelpartEffect component in your scene can be modified at runtime with a script.
-This can be used to dynamically make an effect react to whatever is happening in your scene.
+A Pixelpart effect that is rendered using a PixelpartEffect component in your scene can be modified at runtime with scripts.
+This can be used to dynamically change the effect and let it react to other objects in the scene.

 // Get effect component of game object